projmate/projmate-cli/README.md

 # projmate-cli

-Projmate is a declarative and more intuitive project system
+Projmate takes the best of Jake, Grunt and my experience with project deployments.

 * Build environments are first class citizens
-* Uses pipe and filters instead of everything-is-task hammer
+* Uses pipe and filters instead of everything-is-a-task hammer
 * Watch is built into every task

-This is the CLI.
-The sexy drag 'n drop GUI to follow.
+* HTTP and HTTPS server for testing non-secure connections

 ## Installation

 To install

-    npm install projmate-cli -g
+    npm install projmate-cli@0.1.0-dev -g

 ## Example Projfile.coffee